Page 1: Biography

 Walsh, Vivian Claude

 This biography, written by Terry Moyle, was first published in the Dictionary of New Zealand Biography in 2021.
+It was updated in May, 2022.

 Pioneer aviators Leo and Vivian Walsh were mainly responsible for New Zealand’s first successful powered, controlled aeroplane flights in 1911.
-They designed and built New Zealand’s first successful seaplane and during the First World War operated a private training school for pilots.
+The brothers designed and built New Zealand’s first successful seaplane and during the First World War operated a private training school for pilots.
 They pioneered aeroplane manufacturing in New Zealand and were responsible for the first appearance of an aeroplane in most parts of the North Island.

 Austin Leonard (Leo) Walsh was born on 5 February 1881 at Bradford in Yorkshire, the son of James Austin (Austin) Walsh, who worked in a family tobacco business, and his wife, Jane Mary Towler.
 Austin and Jennie’s second child, Veronica, was born in 1883, and the following year the family emigrated to New Zealand and settled in Auckland.
 There they had two more children, son Vivian Claude Walsh (known as ‘Vee’) on 6 November 1887 and daughter Doreen in 1895.
 Jane died of cancer in 1904.